stoweesh/eshelestovich.github.io/career-development/README.md

 5. Discuss with colleagues or with your manager on the next 1-on-1.
 6. Give it a try!
 Practice makes perfect.

-Note: some "dead tree" books can be found on the [Minsk office bookshelf](https://wiki.fitbit.com/display/intranet/Minsk+Bookshelf>).
+Note for the Minsk folks: some "dead tree" books can be found on the [office bookshelf](https://wiki.fitbit.com/display/intranet/Minsk+Bookshelf>).

 ## Career Path
 [Engineering Manager](./eng-mgr-path.md)